kurrent-io/KurrentDB-Client-Go/docs/api/appending-events.md

 You can append events to multiple streams in a single atomic operation.
 Either all streams are updated, or the entire operation fails.

-The `MultiStreamAppend` method accepts a collection of `AppendStreamRequest` objects and returns a `MultiAppendWriteResult`.
-Each `AppendStreamRequest` contains:

-- **StreamName** - The name of the stream
-- **ExpectedStreamState** - The expected state of the stream for optimistic concurrency control
-- **Events** - A collection of `EventData` objects to append

-The operation returns either:
-- `AppendStreamSuccess` - Successful append results for all streams
-- `AppendStreamFailure` - Specific exceptions for any failed operations

 ::: warning
-Event metadata in `EventData` must be valid JSON objects.
-This requirement will be removed in a future major release.
+Currently, metadata must be valid JSON.
+Binary metadata will not be supported in this version.
+This limitation ensures compatibility with KurrentDB's metadata handling and will be removed in the next major release.
 :::

-Here's a basic example of appending events to multiple streams:

 ```go
 type OrderCreated struct {